arashdalir/datetimepicker/README.md

 - [`view`](#view)

 ### `allow`
-if set, it should be an object with `$.DateTimePicker.views` values as keys, and acceptable `moment.js` formats as values, which will then allow setting output on different views - default = `null`
+if set, it should be an object with [`$.DateTimePicker.views`](#datetimepickerviews) values as keys, and acceptable `moment.js` formats as values, which will then allow setting output on different views - default = `null`

-> Refer to [note2](#note2) for more information about selecting/displaying `weeks`.
+> Refer to [this note](#showingselecting-weeks) for more information about selecting/displaying `weeks`.

-#### Note1
+> #### Setting `allow` Value
-This option MUST be set for each instance in order to tell it which views are allowed and which values can be selected.
+> This option MUST be set for each instance in order to tell it which views are allowed and which values can be selected.
 IF no value is set (is with default value), no date/time can be picked and the picker will not drill down.
 ([read more notes](#usage-notes))

 [⬆ back to top](#table-of-contents) or